Nikon D780 vs Olympus PEN-F

 Studio photographers will appreciate that the Nikon D780 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D780 and the PEN-F are recent models that are part of the current product line-up.
-The D780 replaced the earlier Nikon D750, while the PEN-F does not have a direct predecessor.
+The D780 is a recent model that features in the current product line-up of Nikon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Is the Nikon D780 better than the Olympus PEN-F or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.